theCygnus/progini/presentation/intro.rst

 1. Take a grayscale image
 2. Apply erosion
-3. Detect Motion by comparing with previous image
+3. Detect motion by comparing with previous image
-4. On Motion search for the bigest contour
+4. On motion search for the biggest contour
 5. Take the point with the biggest distance to the sides
 6. Move the mouse pointer there